 As I love myself, I love the blend that is the transgender female form.
 I love the struggle transgender women must go through.
 I love their strength.
 I love that they are sometimes reviled not only by men, women and society, but also by their parents sometimes.
 I love them because I know all these challenges make them who they are.

 As my challenges made me who I am.

-Today, I am married to a cis-woman who is working through her own process owning her lesbianism.
-Ours is a marriage of convenience.
-By that I mean, there is no better relationship for us than the one we have.
-It calls us to become more of that which we are.
-As individuals and as a couple.
-It has an end date because I’m transamorous and she leans gay.
-But for now, it works.
+Today, I am no longer married to the woman who was my wife.
+Ours was a marriage of convenience.
+By that I mean, there was no better relationship for us than the one we had, which called us to become more of that which we each are are: more clear about what we want and more clear about our authenticity.

 · · ·